Most people believe creativity is about chaos. They think it requires mess, waiting for inspiration, and breaking things.

 I left that career with an observation: The business world is bad at communication.

 Brands were spending millions to say nothing.
 Companies were obsessed with "content" but ignored context.
-I realized that if I applied the rigour of intelligence work to the art of filmmaking, I could build something dangerous.
+I realised that if I applied the rigour of intelligence work to the art of filmmaking, I could build something dangerous.

 My Work

-We don't just "make content."
+We don't just “make content”.
 We engineer narratives for brands that need to dominate their category.
 My role is simple: I bridge the gap between the Boardroom (Strategy) and the Edit Suite (Execution).

 I help CEOs and CMOs translate complex business objectives into creative assets that actually move the needle.